UMCarpentries/intro-curriculum-r/paper/paper.md

 using the curriculum created by the Carpentries organization since 2015.
 In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum in particular.
-Some advantages are that it is modular, so workshop organizers can choose any programming language lesson (e.g. R or Python) to pair with lessons on the Unix shell and version control;
+Some advantages are that any programming language lesson (e.g. R or Python) can be paired with lessons on the Unix shell and version control;
-it has been refined over years by many contributors and taught at workshops around the world; and it demonstrates good pedagogy for teaching beginner data science practitioners.
+the lessons have been refined over years by many contributors and taught at workshops around the world; and the instructional design demonstrates good pedagogy for teaching beginner data science practitioners.

 However, we found that the curriculum did not meet all of our needs.
 The disadvantages that we found are: